 The Burning Sand Vol 3 was commissioned by Glasgow International 2014, with support from Outset Scotland.

 The Burning Sand Vol I, II and III were designed by Sophie Dyer and Maeve Redmond.

-The Burning Sand Vol IV, V and VI have been funded by a Creative Scotland Open Project Funding award made to Sarah Lowndes and will be designed by Jessica Susan Higgins and Matthew Walkerdine of Good Press, Glasgow.
-Volume IV will be launched in September 2015.
+The Burning Sand Vol IV, V and VI were funded by a Creative Scotland Open Project Funding award made to Sarah Lowndes and were designed by Jessica Susan Higgins and Matthew Walkerdine of Good Press, Glasgow.

 See Stockists page for more details.